eezstreet/SWATEliteForce/README.md

   * Support in the menu for 5x as many resolutions, including many widescreen resolutions
   * The menu will now show labels on stuff in widescreen resolution
   * You no longer need a CD-key to publish a game to the Internet server browser.
+  * Restored the vanilla SWAT 4 music (the TSS music is just reused from missions..)

 ## EQUIPMENT ##